XPRNetwork/dex-bot/README.md

 The bots has been tested on the mainnet with different pairs like XPR_XUSDC, XPR_XMD, and XETH_XMD etc. A new market can always be added under pairs section and restart bot to take effect.

-NOTE: Script called `cancel_orders.js` is available to cancel either market specific or all open orders by user.
+NOTE: Cancelling orders - Script called `cancel-orders-mainnet.js` and `cancel-orders-testnet.js` are available to cancel either market specific or all open orders by the user.

 ## Getting Started